-A closer look at the Lincolns reveals that they have several of the latest features to please the wealthier clientele.
-The radiators have bright, nickel-plated shells and vertical louvers that automatically open and close depending on the water temperature.
-The electric headlights cleverly raise and lower for high beam and low beam.
+The Lincoln Touring Cars have radiators with bright, nickel-plated shells and vertical louvers that automatically open and close depending on the water temperature.
+The electric headlights cleverly raise and lower for high and low beam.
 Fashionable wind-wings on each side of the windshield add a sporty look and also deflect harsh winds from the passengers’ faces.
 A beautiful wood-grain dash features nickel-plated instruments, including a speedometer.
 A separate second cowl with another wood-grain dash separates the front seat from the rear passenger area and provides storage for the folding jump seats when not in use.

-The Lincoln touring cars are equipped with comfortable leather seats and with a convertible top to provide passengers with open unobstructed views of the Park.
-The V-8 engine provides sufficient power to travel over 50 mph, where roads and speed limits permit, and allows the Lincoln touring cars to climb the steepest grades in the Park without losing as much speed as the buses.
+The Lincoln Touring Cars are equipped with comfortable leather seats and a convertible top to provide passengers with open unobstructed views of the park.
+The V-8 engine provides sufficient power to travel over 50 mph and allows the cars to climb the steepest grades in without losing as much speed as the buses.

-Ninety-eight Model 706 buses were added to the fleet between 1936 and 1939.
+Ninety-eight Model 706 buses were added to Yellowstone Park Transportation Company's fleet between 1936-1939.
 The Model 706 body, with styling by Alexi de Sakhnoffsky, is in art deco style.
 The long bold horizontal black stripe running the length of the body and the black oversized teardrop rear fenders are in contrast to the yellow body and chrome radiator shell, bumpers, and door handles.

 The interior of the bus features an open rollback top and comfortable seats upholstered in Spanish leather.
 Each of the four seats has a grab handle and a roof bow support bar for passengers to hold as they stand to view scenery through the open top.
 Behind the fourth seat, yet separate from the luggage area, are two compartments where the driver can keep tools, personal belongings, and blankets.